-Step 3 - Sequencing Clinic
+Step 3 Sequencing Clinic (2022)

-Step 3 -- Sequencing Clinic
+Step 3 Sequencing Clinic

 Sequencing is an extremely important foundational part of your training.
 It includes efficient tool and equipment management during trimming; effective and humane horse handling and communication skills; and optimal body positioning of the horse, trimmer and (if participating) handler.
 Sequencing, in other words, includes those strategically important things that we do that are supportive of the trimmer’s efforts to trim the horse.
 Sequencing is so important in its own right that it is taught separately from trimming until such time that the student is sufficiently skilled and prepared to bring both together in Step 4 (Live Horse Trim Clinic).

-Sequencing Clinicians and Clinic Fees
+Sequencing Instructors and Clinic Fees

+- This video is important because the Step 4 Live Horse Trim Clinic will require that your sequencing is confirmed if you are to trim effectively, efficiently and safely while under the horse.
 Students who cannot sequence to ISNHCP training standards may be required to return to another Step 3 Sequencing Clinic.
-If, in the ISNHCP's opinion, only practice is merited, and the student can bring their sequencing to standard without further training, they may petition the ISNHCP to accept a second video at a later date.
+However, if the ISNHCP's opinion is that only practice is merited, and students can bring their sequencing to standard without further training, the ISNHCP will accept a second sequencing video.